 The Authority and LIPA are parties to the Financing Agreement providing for their respective duties and obligations relating to the financing and operation of the retail electric business in the Service Area.
 Pursuant to the terms of that Financing Agreement, the Authority is to issue all debt necessary for the Authority and LIPA.
 This debt includes all bonds and subordinated indebtedness issued and to be issued.
 The proceeds of all such debt are to be treated as being loaned to LIPA, which is to repay such loans from the revenues it receives from its electric business.
 To secure the loans, LIPA has pledged all of its revenues to the Authority, which has, in turn, pledged such revenues as security for such debt.
-These revenues consist of charges imposed upon and being paid by the same Customers who will pay the 2015 Restructuring Charges.
-However, the 2015 Restructuring Charges are Transition Charges and, therefore, are not subject to the lien securing the Authority's indebtedness.
-See "THE SELLER-Relationship Between the 2015 Restructuring Bonds and the Authority's Existing Indebtedness" below.
+These revenues consist of charges imposed upon and being paid by the same Customers who will pay the 2016A Restructuring Charges.
+However, the 2016A Restructuring Charges are Transition Charges and, therefore, are not subject to the lien securing the Authority's Existing Indebtedness" below.